fraziermork/resources/career-advice.md

-advice from codefellows panel: post as much code as possible to github, regardless of whether it is finished be honest that you are a junior developer, don't interview for jobs for senior devs it's ok to apply for jobs that say they require a couple years or whatever--that's their ideal, not what they expect demonstrated writing ability is also important customize your applications, cover letters, resume for positions, companies
+advice from codefellows panel: post as much code as possible to github, regardless of whether it is finished start with looking for jobs for junior developers, higher ones may expect more exp than you have it's ok to apply for jobs that say they require a couple years or whatever--that's their ideal, not what they expect demonstrated writing ability is also important customize your applications, cover letters, resume for positions, companies